timhughes/vagrant_ansible_okd4/README.md

     INFO It is now safe to remove the bootstrap resources

-You can also follow along the logs on the bootstrap server.
+You can also follow along the logs on the *bootstrap* system.
 After what feels like a year the logs on bootstrap will have something like this appear.

     [core@bootstrap ~]$ journalctl -b -f -u bootkube.service